ArnavKushwaha8103/Emotion-Detection/README.md

+Before running:
-First, install all the required libraries for the code in the requirements file.
+First, install all the required python libraries for the code mentioned in the requirements file.

+After running:
 Press -q to stop capturing.
 Appropriate lighting and angle are required for accuracy.
 Should Directly face the camera.